ophelialabs/ophelialabs.github.io/docs/src/index.md

 - "Better be glad you caught us on camera".
 - I will prove it, without it looking "fried"
 - "I should have never taken this job"
+- Everything aside, no reason my eyes should be magnetic. hmm how does that apply?
+Scientific method here we go.

 ## Verbatim (Note: The Order of Operations)
 - How do I bring **YOU** out into the light?
 (Try the attic again while I am sleeping) The green laser for cognitive writing was not satellite, but under the barrel.